Women’s Tree Climbing Workshop

 Member: $790 / Non-Member: $930

-Instruction, meals (two breakfasts, coffee breaks, two lunches, and two dinners), hotel type shared lodging (2 beds + private bathroom) on June 7 and June 8, yoga, networking, climber insurance, CEUs, event t-shirt, use of climbing equipment, amazing prizes and a whole-lotta fun!
+Instruction, meals (two breakfasts, coffee breaks, three lunches, and two dinners), hotel type shared lodging (2 beds + private bathroom) on June 7 and June 8, yoga, networking, climber insurance, CEUs, event t-shirt, use of climbing equipment, amazing prizes and a whole-lotta fun!
 This price is for a double room shared with one other participant.
 Before the workshop, you will have the opportunity to request a specific roommate or indicate no preference.
 If you need overnight accommodations beyond June 7 and 8, please contact Talaris directly.
 They have additional guest rooms on a courtesy hold for a discounted group rate of $169 per night.
 These are available for attendees to book until Friday, March 30th, 2019.

 Overnight Participant (Private Room) Rate Includes: